Keeping Safety First with Children, Pets, and Pools! DO’s and DON’Ts

 A relatively inexpensive security measure is floating motion sensors.
-These alarms use electronic signals to measure calm water and detect when water is displaced, or waves are created by objects of certain weight.
-These alarms are great for inground and above ground pools.
+These alarms use electronic signals to measure calm water and detect when water is displaced, or waves are created by objects of a certain weight.
+These alarms are great for inground and above-ground pools.

 Con’s: Strong winds have been known to set these alarms off.

 As mentioned before, pool covers can be expensive.
 This is why some homeowners choose to use pool nets instead.
-Pools nets are a great light weight solution that are strong enough to keep small animals and children out of the water.
+Pools nets are a great lightweight solution that is strong enough to keep small animals and children out of the water.

 Safe Pool Area Upkeep

 Safety extends to more than just keeping kids out of the pool.
 It is equally important to keep all areas surrounding the pool safe and up to date.
 If your pool deck is damaged or has wood splintering up, promptly have it repaired.
 If it is slippery, you can coat the surface with nonslip materials.
 Nothing is worse than carrying a hot plate of food, just so you can slip and wear it, or worse end up in the pool with it.
 If you are not using the pool, make sure to secure all ladders and steps that lead to the pool.

 Use only non-breakable plates and glasses poolside, never glass.
 This is big for adults that are drinking in the pool.
 Keep all unused toys—particularly balls—away from the area too.